Venkat3699/3-tier-Full-Stack/Readme.md

 		![alt text](images/register.jpg)

-#  Setup the Production Environment to Deploy Our Appication
+#  Setup the Production Environment to Deploy Our Application

 1. Setup EKS Cluster on Jenkins Server:
 	- Pre-requisites: